jenkinsci/nodejs-plugin/README.md

     -   per job, placed in the workspace folder under
         $WORKSPACE/npm-cache.
 This cache will be swipe out together the workspace and will be removed when the job is deleted.

+## Configure cache

+Each time an executor request a new NodeJS installation after download the NodeJS archive it is stored on master node in JENKINS_HOME/caches/nodejs.
+This is done to speed up the installation on a Jenkins slaves (for example on ephemeral slaves in kubernetes) and reduce internet traffic.

+This functionality can be turn off adding a JVM property in java options:

+`JENKINS_JAVA_OPTIONS="[...] -Djenkins.plugins.nodejs.tools.NodeJSInstaller.cache.disable=true"`

 ## Pipeline